mosdef-hub/msibi/paper/paper.md

 # Availability

 `msibi` is open-source and freely available under the MIT License on [GitHub](https://github.com/mosdef-hub/msibi).
-We encourage users to file issues and make contributions as applicable on the repository.
+We encourage users to ask questions, file issues and make contributions as applicable on the repository.
 `msibi` is available on the conda-forge ecosystem.
 For installation instructions and Python API documentation, visit the [documentation](https://msibi.readthedocs.io/en/latest/).